Acceptable investments for an Active Investor Plus Visa

 Existing commercial and industrial property developments

 The purpose of existing commercial and industrial property development investments must be to improve the property.
 The improvements must be material in nature and form a substantial part of the investment, which will allow the property to be used for a productive business purpose.
-The improvement plans must also be provided to and approved by us.

 Note: Earthquake strengthening or full renovation work meets our requirements for improvement plans.
 However fixing general wear and tear (for example replacing carpets or curtains) does not meet our requirements for improvement plans.